armory/knowledge-base/_posts/troubleshooting/2018-12-19-authn-saml-login-issues.md

 Essentially, Gate is signing the requests with the Java Keystore and the iDP doesn't know how to understand the signed requests until it is aware of the signing certificate.

-This is somewhat documented here: https://www.spinnaker.io/setup/security/authentication/saml/#identity-provider-setup
+This is somewhat documented [here](https://www.spinnaker.io/setup/security/authentication/saml/#identity-provider-setup).